kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/pickup-gamedata-mods/playercontrollerv2-mods.md

 Below is the updated code designed to work with new versions of GameData that includes logic for the Inventory System for the simplified PlayerController_v2 script included with the simplified MiniGame provided here:

-THIS IS CODE FOR PlayerController_v2, don't use this if you have PlayerController.cs, because this version does not include the animator logic.
+Note: Code for **PlayerController_v2**, don't use this if you have PlayerController.cs, because this version does not include the animator logic.

+**Updated Apr 13, 2019**

 ```java